Whether you accrued debt buying holiday presents or have been in debt for years, paying off debt is a common goal for

 Survey Junkie: One of the best survey sites in the space and they pay cash directly to your PayPal account.

 Pinecone Research: They pay $3 per survey and they pay by Amazon Gift Cards or virtual Mastercards, or you can select from a variety of gift cards.
 However, if you’ve joined Pinecone in the last 30 days, your first redemption must be by bank transfer to verify your rewards account.

-There are many ways to make money on the side.
+There are many side hustle ideas.
 Find one or two that work for you and throw your earnings at debt.
 You can also hold some back and put it towards savings.

 When you’re paying off debt, you don’t have to completely cut your retirement contributions.
 You can just lower them instead.
 This can be helpful if you have a 401(k) plan through your employer.
 If you’ve not yet started saving with one, here’s how to set up your first 401(k).